 Endowed scholarships are awards funded through donors.
 While many are awarded at $1,000 for one year; each has specific eligibility/renewal requirements and amounts as requested by each donor.
-For priority consideration, eligible candidates must gain acceptance to Clarke by February 15, 2019 (unless the individual award lists a different deadline).
+For priority consideration, eligible candidates must gain acceptance to Clarke by December 15, 2021 (unless the individual award lists a different deadline).
 Recipients of these scholarships will be awarded funds to use towards their tuition only.
-All candidates must display a serious desire to complete their education, possess both a reputation and character that would be a credit to Clarke and have financial need.
+All candidates must display a serious desire to complete their education, possess both a reputation and character that would be a credit to Clarke, and have financial need.
 Click here to apply for an endowed scholarship.

 All State, Federal, and Clarke awards are restricted to the cost of attendance.
 Any Clarke institutional aid that brings the total of a student’s institutional financial aid to an amount greater than the cost of tuition may be reduced to keep the total Clarke funds at no more than the cost of tuition.